dBish6/async-delay-callback/README.md

 ```

 ## Contributing
 Contributions are welcome!
-Although I'd like to keep this package as small as possible sense it is meant to be a small utility.
+Although I'd like to keep this package as small as possible since it is meant to be a small utility.

 ### To Get Started
 - Fork this repository.